Hoveyware Sculptures

 Are the sculptures on your website for sale?

 Yes and no. Most of the sculptures have been sold.
-A select few may be available however we no longer take commissions and instead make one or two large instillation pieces each year.
+A select few may be available.
+However we no longer take commissions and just a few large installation pieces are still in circulation.

 Where do you get all that flatware?